 Why does my puppy need to stop jumping up?

 Though it might seem cute, as your pup gets older, jumping up can become inconvenient and more dangerous as they grow bigger and stronger.
-Your dog could accidentally cause an injury (especially to children or vulnerable adults), frighten someone with their over-enthusiastic greeting, or cover someone in wet muddy paw prints.
+Your dog could accidentally cause an injury (especially to children or vulnerable adults), frighten someone with their over-enthusiastic greeting, or cover someone (or you) in wet muddy paw prints.
 This could even put you on the wrong side of the law!

 So far, your puppy has only had their littermates and their mum to play and interact with and so only know ‘dog language’.
 You and your family now need to take on the role of teachers and playmates – and teach them how to behave in their new life as a companion dog living with humans.